-Despite the impression that McGregor's usual vivacious direction is muted by devoting attention to too many disparate components, her ambitious vision is admirable.
+Despite the impression that Mc-Gregor's usual vivacious direction is muted by devoting attention to too many disparate components, her ambitious vision is admirable.
 After all, thick theatricality, hysterical joviality, comedic cavorting and supernatural shamanism are an armful.
-If the production's reach sometimes fails to grasp, the fine actors - many of whom deserve to be seen more often on Bay Area stages - are to be applauded.

-"A Winter's Tale," presented by California Shakespeare Theater, runs through Oct.
-20 at the Bruns Amphitheater, 100 California Shakespeare Theater Way (off Highway 24), Orinda.
-For information, call (510) 548-9666 or visit www.calshakes.org.
+If the production's reach sometimes fails to "awakening" of Hermione, who is grasp, the fine actors - many of plauded.
+"A Winter's Tale," presented by The plot itself, of course, is stunning.
+Tufts of humor ruffle out California Shakespeare Theater, runs through Oct.
+20 at the Bruns Amphitheater, 100 California Shakespeare Theater Way (off Highway chy gone mad.
+The lightness serves 24), Orinda.
+For information, call with his best king friend, Polixenes. him well as the kindly shepherd in (510) 548-9666 or visit www.calshakes.org.